 Kingston, Ontario K7L 3N6

-At Queen’s University, the centre providing services to students with disabilities is called Queens's Student Accessibility Service (QSAS).
+At Queen’s University, the centre providing accessibility services to students is called Queens's Student Accessibility Service (QSAS).
 QSAS is the primary place to find out about all of your disability related needs.

 The Accessibility Hub at Queen's University is an online resource for accessibility at Queen's University.